 A discussion series with Max Czollek and Mohamed Amjahid

-This event will take place online on Zoom on October 7, 2020 at 12pm (PDT).
+This event will take place online via Zoom on December 9, 2020 at 12pm (EST).
 Registration is required—please use this link to register.

 The societies of Europe and North America are multi-faceted and complex, with many people from multitudes of different faith-based, ideological, cultural, racial, and ethnic backgrounds.
 Right-wing extremism, everyday racism and racialized microaggressions, and pressure to “assimilate” – all of these constructs affecting racialized minorities result from an inability and unwillingness to respect and appreciate the radical diversity that underscores our societies.
 Words like “belonging” and “identity” are buzzwords often referring to problems allegedly stemming from the extent of diversity in our societies.
 How is radical diversity approached in Germany and North America?
 What can we learn from one another by taking a deeper look at the components of radical diversity and the different perspectives on them?